Law Enforcement, Drug Policy and Harm Reduction Workshop

 As a Public Health conference, we seek to find how police can better be included as part of the public health workforce and contribute to the achievement of public health goals, which are grounded in human rights, community safety and public security.

-This workshop is proudly organised by GLEPHA’s Special Interest Group on Law Enforcement and Harm Reduction, Law Enforcement Action Partnership (LEAP) and Transform Drug Policy Foundation.
+This workshop is proudly organised by GLEPHA’s Special Interest Group on Law Enforcement and Harm Reduction and Law Enforcement Action Partnership (LEAP).

 Speakers